-◊ The Government has announced a significant reduction in funding for local government over the next 4 years which has introduced a degree of uncertainty about future levels of service provision.
-At the present time, the Council has identified the services where reductions in provision are likely over the next 4 years.
-Some of these will be subject to consultation and will not be finally ratified until the budget is agreed on an annual basis.
+The Government has announced a significant reduction in funding for local government over the term of this parliament which has introduced a degree of uncertainty about future levels of service provision.
+At the present time, the Council has identified sufficient savings over this period, however they will not be finally ratified until the budget is agreed on an annual basis.